blacksmithop/Homelab/README.md

 ### How do I connect to my homelab?

-I use Tailscale is used for SSH & RDP connectivity
+I use Tailscale for SSH & RDP connectivity

 ### How do I expose my services to the internet?